-Reopened bars and pubs have various measures in place to ensure your safety, including socially distanced tables, reduced capacity, ordering by app, pre-booking and hand sanitising stations.
-Make sure to check opening times and booking details with the venue in advance and follow the latest guidelines when out and about.
+Reopened bars and pubs have various safety measures in place, including socially distanced tables, reduced capacity, ordering by app, pre-booking and hand sanitising stations.
+Make sure to check opening times and booking details with the venue in advance.
+Find the latest information about coronavirus restrictions for hospitality venues.

 Many of London's gay bars are clustered around Soho, the traditional centre of London's LGBT+ scene.
 However, the range of lesbian and gay bars and clubs in London spans the city, from Vauxhall and Clapham, to gay bars in east London.
 All the best gay bars in London become busy on themed nights and weekends, as well as during the annual Pride in London festival.